 The Luminosity validated plug-in program has been designed to validate that other tools from either open-source or commercial vendors will plug-in and work in the Luminosity environment.
 Tools such as editors, compilers, high-level design tools, source-code managers, and test and analysis tools are generally available as Eclipse plugins.
 Luminosity and Eclipse can provide a single environment with a common user interface for all the tools needed through the entire embedded software development life cycle.

-This open approach to solving embedded development issues is very much in Lynx Software Technologies’ nature, and the Luminosity development environment is the latest in a long line of products designed to make embedded development easier.
+This open approach to solving embedded development issues is very much in Lynx Software Technologies' nature, and the Luminosity development environment is simply another in a long line of products designed to make embedded development easier.